temporalio/proposals/ruby/sdk-lightweight.md

 ```

 This approach uses `Thread#raise` that will eject the execution out of the current context.
 In cases
-where this is not acceptable we will allow to ewither wrap a critical code in an `activity.shield`
+where this is not acceptable we will allow to either wrap a critical code in an `activity.shield`
 block (that will not raise until the block has executed) or opt-out of this default behaviour
 altogether and use `activity.cancelled?` flag to determine when an activity was cancelled.